Lenape Nation of Pennsylvania: Nonprofit

 Maurice C. DeMund served as president until April 2022.
 The group has also been based in Stroudsburg, Pennsylvania.

-The PayPal Giving Fund donated $9.026 to them in 2020.
+In 2021, the Claneil Foundation gave them $10,000; PayPal Giving Fund donated $7,646; and the AmazonSmile Foundation gave them $481.

 Activities

 The Lenape Nation of Pennsylvania operates a cultural center in Easton, Pennsylvania.
-They host an annual powwow at Mauch Chunk Lake Park in Jim Thorpe, Pennsylvania.
+They host an annual powwow at Mauch Chunk Lake Park in present-day Jim Thorpe, Pennsylvania.
 Once every four years, they host Rising Nation River Journey along the Delaware River.
 They also created the Lenape Nation Scholarship Fund.

 LNPA member Shelley DePaul and Theodore Fernald launched a Lenape language class at Swarthmore College in Swarthmore, Pennsylvania, beginning in 2009.

+The Unitarian Congregation, a church in West Chester, Pennsylvania, decided to pay reparations to the Lenape Nation of Pennsylvania.